JasonFantl/JasonFantl.github.io/_posts/2024-08-01-Collision-Avoidance.md

 An interesting problem would be to avoid collisions while also maintaining a cluster of robots.
 There could be a restraint where a group of robots needs to stay together while avoiding collisions on the way to their destination (like a family in a crowd).

 A much more complicated alternative to VO would be to generate a 3D spacetime representation of the available space, and path-find (restricting the path to travel at the robots max speed along the time dimension).
 This would solve the collisions, high-level path-finding, and deadlocks.
 Although it may introduce oscillation issues like seen in the original VO.
-This idea is [not new](https://arxiv.org/pdf/1210.6855), but generalizing to more environments is still being solved [right now](https://www.researchgate.net/publication/372120963_Robust_MADER_Decentralized_and_Asynchronous_Multiagent_Trajectory_Planner_Robust_to_Communication_Delay).
+This idea is [not new](https://arxiv.org/pdf/1210.6855), but ongoing research is still being done [right now](https://arxiv.org/pdf/2404.15602).

 ## Further Reading